gc-proto/experimental/departmental-plans-ministeriels/dp-full-page.md

      <section>
   <h5 class="h4">Table [#]: Three-year spending summary for core responsibilities and internal services (dollars)</h5>

-<p>Table [#] presents how much money [department acronymname] spent over the past three years to carry out its core responsibilities and for internal services.
+<p>Table [#] presents how much money [department acronym] spent over the past three years to carry out its core responsibilities and for internal services.
 Amounts for the current fiscal year are forecasted based on spending to date.</p>
 <div>
   <table id="tbl4" class="provisional gc-table table table-bordered">
     <thead>